Victor-Nikliaiev/OtvetiMailRu/README.md

 2) Answer section
 3) Comment section

-It can save your your black list as a JSON file and upload it.
-All data stored in localStorage
+It can save your black list as a JSON file and upload it to set list from a file.
+All data is stored in localStorage